Anger management: Medication

 As anger is a psychological concern, treating with medication is a secondary line of approach.
 However, if there is a medical reason for an anger response certain psychotropic medications are prescribed by doctors to complement the psychotherapy intervention.
-Medications include Antidepressants, Anti-psychotics, Anti-seizure and Beta blockers.
+Medications include antidepressants, anti-psychotics, anti-seizure medications, and beta blockers.
 These drugs specifically do not target anger directly, but they have a calming outcome that can support control of rage and negative feeling.

 Antidepressants may have a particular role when anger is a manifestation of depression.
 Anger attacks are found in 40% of those with major depressive disorder with 64–71% of cases responding to an SSRI such as fluoxetine.

-Valerian roots and saffron threads are herbal supplements that supposedly help in lowering stress and promotes calm feelings.
-Passionflower and chamomile are generally consumed in tea for supporting mood by reducing anxiety.